graphbookai/graphbook/docs/learn/index.rst

 #. **Assemble in Graphbook**

-    Assemble an ML workflow in our graph-based editor with your own processing nodes
+    Assemble an ML workflow in the Graphbook web UI with your own processing nodes

 #. **Execute**